Jash-Shah/Data-Map/README.md

  ┗ 📜README.md

 ## Future Prospects
-- [ ] Making website reponsive.
+- [ ] Making website responsive.
 - [ ] Making the data model & querying better.
-- [ ] Add 3d dispaly option for graph.
+- [ ] Add 3d display option for graph.
 - [ ] This concept can also be extended to *other media recommendation systems like books, music, games, etc*.
 - [ ] Giving users an ability to *make a wishlist* and then tailor the reccomedations further based on the movies in said wishlist.